 Thanks so much for stopping by!
 Remember to sign up for my mailing list and if you need pattern support, please join my Facebook group Stardust Gold Crochet & Friends!

-If you like to design crochet garments of any kind, crochet ribbing is a necessary skill to add to your crochet repertoire.
-Crochet ribbing consists of a combination of simple stitches, usually worked in the back loops only or using front or back post stitches to create ridges.
 All of these work beautifully, but I have a favorite…because not only does it looked knitted, it has a great stretch, like ribbing is intended to do.

-Crochet ribbing doesn’t always come in traditional crochet style – check out my Tunisian crochet ribbing pattern and see if you like that one too!
 Tunisian crochet is a technique that reminds me of knitting, but it’s done with one hook and creates a thick fabric.
 Despite the pattern being a koozie…you can use this Tunisian crochet ribbing for garments too!

 Single Crochet Ribbing